voxxlr/doc/README.md

 ## Running the doc server

-After cloning this repo there are two ways to run the doc server on a local machine using docker or nodejs.
+After cloning this repo there are two ways to run the _doc_ server using either docker or nodejs.
 In either case, the server requires a path to a directory (DATA_DIR) containing datasets previsously processed using the [_processor_](https://github.com/voxxlr/processor).

 #### Nodejs